exoad/gnsctf2021/README.md

 Stuck On: Getting the rest of the flag

--flag part located in section gnsCTF2
+-flag part located in section gnsCTF

-# Noisy Transmission
--Listen to the morse code

--the .wav file is the actual challenge

--check using exiftool

-Stuck On: Online decoders get overrun by the amount of static within

 # Quiet and falling
 -use your inspector and select the element representing the "..." and there